Extended Regularized Dual Averaging Methods for Stochastic Optimization: Conclusion

 \section{Conclusion}

-We have derived and analysed the extended regularized dual averaging (XRDA) method (\ref{generalized_RDA}), a class of methods for solving regularized optimization problems which generalize RDA \cite{xiao2010dual}.
-We derived and analysed the convergence of these methods for convex composite optimization problems.
-In addition, we propose the use of these methods for non-convex optimization problems, especially $l_1$-regularized problems for which sparse solutions are sought.
-We argue that the similarity to methods for training quanitized neural networks \cite{courbariaux2015binaryconnect,yin2018binaryrelax} gives evidence that the XRDA method should be useful for training neural networks.
-We also refer to \cite{jia2018modified} for numerical evidence showing that some special cases of the XRDA method can be successfully applied to the training of neural networks.
-This provides significant evidence that the XRDA methods will be useful for non-convex optimization problems.
+We have derived and analysed the extended regularized dual averaging (XRDA) method in Table \ref{xrda-method}, a class of methods for solving regularized optimization problems which generalize RDA \cite{xiao2010dual}.
+We derived and analysed the convergence of these methods for regularized convex optimization problems.
+The main novelty of these new methods is that we can control the proximal (or backward) step size.
+Finally, we have demonstrated experimentally that controlling the backward step size can significantly improve the convergence of the resulting methods while still preserving the desired structure (such as sparsity) of the iterates.

-The main novelty of these new methods is that we can control the proximal step size, which was not possible with existing methods and which may be important for practical applications where sparsity of the iterates is desired.
-Besides their potential application to non-convex problems, we believe that our methods represent a contribution to the convex optimization community as well.
-We say this because, to the best of our knowledge, these methods have not yet appeared within the convex optimization literature.
+We also remark that these methods are useful for non-convex optimization problems appearing in machine learning as well, since BinaryConnect \cite{courbariaux2015binaryconnect} and BinaryRelax \cite{yin2018binaryrelax} are special cases of the method applied to non-convex neural networks trianing, RDA has successfully been applied to non-convex problems such as the training of sparse neural networks \cite{jia2018modified}, and the XRDA method has also been shown to effectively train sparse neural networks \cite{siegel2020training}.